Spiraea japonica var. alpina

-Spiraea japonica var. alpina, also known as the alpine spirea or daphne spirea, is a low-growing, rounded, deciduous shrub which has pink flowers in flat-topped clusters in late spring to mid summer.
-The leaves are small, oval, sharply toothed and blue green colored.
+Spiraea japonica var. alpina, also known as the alpine spirea or daphne spirea, is a low-growing, rounded, deciduous shrub that has pink flowers in flat-topped clusters in late spring to mid summer.
+The leaves are small, oval, sharply toothed, and blue green-colored.
 In the fall they turn red and orange.

 The shrub grows to a height of .75 to 1 ft, with a spread of 1 to 3 ft.
 They are native to Japan but grow in USDA hardiness zones 4 through 8.